reedwoodruff/molecule_schema/devlog.md

 Hypothesis: Schemas ought to be able to be based on one another or reference one another.
 Perhaps the priority at the moment is figuring out how to interpret the *output* of a managed graph environment as a schema for another environment.
 In other words, if I have a graph environment which exposes the primitives for schema-building (i.e. templates, operatives, traits), and I create a new schema in that environment (e.g. for rich text editing), how do I use the artifact from the original environment as the basis/schema for building the second environment?

+## January 23, 2025
+In the process of trying to build out a basic execution-graph model for the purpose of :
+1. allowing operatives to have "methods" which traverse their inner graph structure and return some value.
+2. allowing those methods to accumulate mutations to the graph to be performed in one atomic mutation after the execution graph has completed.

+This is proving somewhat complex for me, as expected, and I'm learning much as I go.
+In order to have adequate expressiveness to express some target functionalities, it ends up looking a lot like a very basic programming language in which you write directly to a sort of Abstract Syntax Tree (AST) graph.
+This has some interesting implications, and it will be both challenging and hopefully enlightening to flesh it out more.
+For example, a target functionality that is being used as a guide: a method like `GetLastWordInSentence` on a Sentence operative, where a Sentence has potentially unlimited elements which are either words or punctuations, and each element has a `Next` slot which has zero or one elements.

+There have been some choices made for convenience which hopefully can ultimately be remedied or improved upon in future iterations of the system.
+As it is, the primitives being used to describe the AST (and other new features) are not very expressive.
+The next iteration should have things such as slot specialization and (hopefully) the basic ability to reference and find constituent parts within its structure.
+For now, I've opted to settle for an untyped interface to the execution graph, where type-erased "ImplData" nodes represent the data flowing through the execution, and the execution-creator is responsible for ensuring that the correct types of data are being used.

+Starting with just a pretty bare set of "steps" (which act as data-transformers):
+- Bool operations (and, or, not)
+- Int comparison operations (equals, less than, greater than)
+- If
+- MultiTypeSplitter (like a match statement for MultiOperatives)
+- Traverse Slot (step into an operative's slot which could yield some range (0, 1, or more) of one of the following: SingleOperative, MultiOperative, TraitOperative)
+- IteratorMap (take a collection of things and return a collection of a different type based on a user-provided closure)
+- IteratorFilter (take a collection of things and filter out ones which return false in a user-provided closure)
+- While Loop
+- Mutate Field
+- Mutate Slot

+For the sake of documentation, it might be a good idea to write down the idea behind the current structure of the `If` step (even if it might be embarrassingly complex at some future date).
+It is the most complex Step right now.
+The `If` construct has the following slots:
+- Condition: connects normally to the execution-graph-at-large, must be a bool.
+- TrueCaptures and FalseCaptures: Specifies data from the wider graph which will be needed inside of the True and False branches.
+Can be thought of as capturing data from the graph at large like a closure and marking them to be placed at the start of their respective branch inside the `If`'s TrueBranches and FalseBranches.
+- TrueBranches and FalseBranches: The starting points of the true and false branch.
+There will be one branch per capture.
+All TrueBranches and FalseBranches must eventually converge (see Convergence slot).
+- Convergence: Some data type which both the true and false branch must eventually converge to, thus specifying the return value from each branch.
+The idea is to hide the "magic" required to choose the branch and let the output node behave more standardly.
+- Output: How the rest of the graph interacts with the final output of the `If` construct -- operates the same as outputs from any other Step.

+Soundness Invariant: The user is required to ensure that scoping is adhered to; multiple `If`s cannot mingle their branches or use each others' convergence nodes.
+On a related note: Been exploring ideas regarding the "conditionality" at conditional split points (`if` and `MultiTypeSplitter`).
+Common convention is to force convergence of all branches into single type and node, which is what this version will do.
+Interested in future versions in exploring the possibility of maintaining the conditionality state and allowing branches to interact outside of their conditionality scope.
+It could open some interesting possibilities with regards to explicitly handling possibility-spaces as first-class concepts rather than using things like mutable external variables to keep track of information regarding which execution paths ended up running.

+Conceptually, the aim is to facilitate a kind of lazy evaluation or "polling" mechanism, where, starting from the output of a function, the data nodes are followed upstream, computing things as necessary.
+This is still in the schema-design phase, though, and the implementation of the code generation is as-of-now not started, and that is where these polling ideas will come in.
+Trying not to block the possibility of this in the schema phase, though.

+One concern right now is the interface for *building* these execution graphs (or in other words, for defining a method).
+The graph-like nature of the control-flows seems to call for some kind of more free-form graph visualization for constructing them.
+And even if such an interface is developed, still it's going to be cumbersome and verbose to define methods with much complexity, though hopefully there will be a class of useful and straightforward methods which are enabled.
+The hope is that this first version will facilitate more ergonomic and helpful versions in the future.